cncf/toc/tags/contributor-strategy.md

 * Automation and self service for contributors, community GitOps

 ## Governance
-This SIGs topic requires cross collaboration between end users, CNCF SIGs, and CNCF projects of all graduation levels.
+This TAGs topic requires cross collaboration between end users, CNCF TAGs, and CNCF projects of all graduation levels.

-This SIG should be populated and governed by reps from CNCF projects that want to create and run intentional contributor experience programs, a rep(s) from the end user committee, and the TOC liaison(s).
-While the SIG reps do not need to be core maintainers, they do need to have a drive for making things better for contributors and end users.
+This TAG should be populated and governed by reps from CNCF projects that want to create and run intentional contributor experience programs, a rep(s) from the end user committee, and the TOC liaison(s).
+While the TAG reps do not need to be core maintainers, they do need to have a drive for making things better for contributors and end users.
 We welcome industry experts and academics in relevant working groups!